Bond markets' tea leaves send sobering signal: trouble is ahead

 While most agree that the Fed's trillions of dollars of crisis-era bond purchases siphoned out term premium and helped push it to the current levels near record lows, investors still see it as an ominous sign of economic malaise.

 It's worrying policymakers.
-European Central Bank (ECB) Governing Council member Ignazio Visco said on Thursday that the central bank can't risk losing control of inflation expectations, adding the more serious risk is "deflation in a situation of high public debts".
+ECB Governing Council member Ignazio Visco said on Thursday the central bank can't risk losing control of inflation expectations, adding the more serious risk is "deflation in a situation of high public debts".

-With an outlook as grim as that, it might seem that markets have concluded that the ECB was behind the curve and refraining from any supportive action.
+With an outlook as grim as that, it might seem that markets have concluded that the European Central Bank was behind the curve and refraining from any supportive action.
 Yet the ECB cut its policy rate to a record low of minus 0.5 per cent last month and promised more quantitative easing.

 "Other policy areas should really do their job as well," said Piet Christiansen, a senior euro area analyst at Danske Bank.
 "The ECB can't be happy."